Introduction

 Running the proxy will only work for chains your node is validating state for.
 Global nodes validate state for all chains, whereas slice nodes only validate state for the chains you specify.

-Available options for REGION-NAME, ZONE-NAME, REGION-PORT, and ZONE-PORT can be found below.
-You must select a corresponding region and zone, i.e. paxos and paxos3 or hydra and hydra2.
+Available options for REGION-NAME and ZONE-NAME can be found below.
+You must select a corresponding region and zone, e.g. cyprus and cyprus1.

 The proxy by default listens for miner connections on the 3333 port.
 You can change the port the proxy listens on by passing it in with the --stratum flag in the run command if you’d like.